Introduction

 -

-Attach logs: Always include relevant logs (see Gathering Diagnostic Information).
+Attach logs: Always include relevant logs.

 -